 All students enter this course with a grade of 0%.
 You earn your grades.
-Should you be absent from class on a day during which group-work grades are earned, those grades cannot simply be dismissed or ignored in the final tabulation of your course grade.
+Should you be absent from class on a day during which mini assignment grades are earned, those grades cannot simply be dismissed or ignored in the final tabulation of your course grade.
 Instead, to give you an additional opportunity to earn those missed grades, their worth will be added to the worth of your third exam.
-As an example scenario, if you earn 8% out of 10% on in-class group work, collaborative learning sessions, and assigned homework and readings, the remaining unearned 2% will be added to the worth of exam 3, so that it becomes worth 32% of your overall grade in the course.
+As an example scenario, if you earn 8% out of 10% on mini assignments, the remaining unearned 2% will be added to the worth of exam 3, so that it becomes worth 37% of your overall grade in the course.
 No documentation to support your absence from class is required for this adjustment.